Tyrn/wei/the-insider-en.typ

      "I was quite impressed," Kissur answered after a pause.

-     Bemish couldn't  help but smile - during the  day that Kissur first met the Earthmen, he called them vultures, hijacked a military plane and, having massacred the rebel camp, finished the civil war.
+     Bemish couldn't  help but smile---during the  day that Kissur first met the Earthmen, he called them vultures, hijacked a military plane and, having massacred the rebel camp, finished the civil war.